magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38929-nvoice-with-fpt-shows-a-wrong-grand-total.md

 ## Issue

 Invoice with FPT shows a wrong Grand Total when the order is paid from the store credit.

 <ins>Steps to reproduce</ins>:

-1. Create a customer and make sure that he has a Store Credit with enough money to cover the order
+1. Create a customer and make sure that the customer has a store credit with enough money to cover the order.
-1. Enable FPT and add FPT to a product
+1. Enable FPT and add FPT to a product.
-1. In the front end, log in as this customer
+1. In the front end, log in as this customer.
-1. Add the product with FPT to cart
+1. Add the product with FPT to cart.
 1. Checkout and pay with the store credit.
-It should be a zero pay order
+It should be a zero pay order.
-1. Go to Orders and manually Invoice the order
+1. Go to Orders and manually invoice the order.
-1. Check Invoice grand total
+1. Check Invoice grand total.

 <ins>Expected results</ins>: